Catrobat is a visual programming language and set of creativity tools for smartphones, tablets, and mobile browsers.

-Pocket Code allows to create and execute Catrobat programs on Android, iOS, and Windows Phone 8 smartphones as well as on HTML5 capable mobile browsers.
+Pocket Code allows to create and execute Catrobat programs on Android and iOS smartphones as well as on HTML5 capable mobile browsers.
 Catrobat programs written on one platform can be directly run on all other platforms as well and can be shared via a the Pocket Code sharing website.
 The Android version of Pocket Code can be found on Google Play.
 It currently works well on devices up to 7".
-The iOS, Windows Phone, and HTML5 versions are still under development.
+The iOS and HTML5 versions are still under development.
 Please find some videos below.

 Pocket Paint is a fully fledged image editor companion app to Pocket Code that, among others, allows setting parts of pictures to transparent and zooming in up to pixel level.
 It is integrated into Pocket Code but can also be used on its own.
 The Android version of Pocket Paint can be found on Google Play.

 Pocket Code users can up- and download Catrobat programs to the Pocket Code sharing website.
 Uploaded Catrobat programs are AGPLed to allow learning, remixing, and sharing them freely.